UK Gay Travel Home

 Getting there:

 European city breaks are getting increasingly popular and cheaper to organise.
-We booked cheap flights (around £35 each way) with Buzz (www.buzzaway.com), the discount airline from KLM.
+We booked cheap flights (around £35 each way) with KLM.
 Flight time from Stanstead Airport (London) is literally just one and a half hours and cost around £35 each way.
 Although we flew into Berlin's Tegel airport, Buzz are switching to Shönefeld airport from the end of March which apparently has extra capacity.
-The local currency is still the Deutsch Mark.
-You currently get roughly 3 to the £.
+The local currency is still the Euro.
 Prices compare favourably with the UK.
 Don't worry if your O'level german is a bit patchy, english is wildly spoken, especially if you say it loud enough (only joking).

 Accommodation: